milutinke/MCC.js/docs/Commands.md

 ## - `GetOnlinePlayers`

 **Description:**

-Get a list of online players on the server
+Get a list of online players on the server.

 **Parameters:**